aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 Apart from a rule-based solution, researchers in program synthesis are attempting to use deep learning to generate code from descriptions in natural language.
 They are capable of using deep learning to translate task instructions into [regular expressions](https://www.aclweb.org/anthology/N13-1103),  [SQL queries](https://arxiv.org/abs/1804.08338), etc. Also, [Rabinovich et al](https://arxiv.org/abs/1704.07535) are capable of parsing the descriptions of the cards in Hearthstone into class implementation in Python.
 Compared to the traditional rule-based solution, machine learning can save time for experts to compose rules to generate codes.
 Applying machine learning in forming bash scripts could be promising to improve the status quo.

 In this project, we worked on the problem converting descriptions in natural language into shell scripts in bash.
 Our goal is to extend the state-of-the-art baseline model, [NL2Bash](https://github.com/TellinaTool/nl2bash), to output scripts with complex structures and achieve better performance.
-After analysis the result from the baseline model, we find that that although the baseline model performs well for lots of cases, it still suffers from some problems that we attempt to address.
+After analysis the result from the baseline model, we find that although the baseline model performs well for lots of cases, it still suffers from some problems that we attempt to address.

 - When the input involving name entities, e.g. numbers, directory names, etc., the baseline model will copy them directly into the output rather than translate them into the correct form.
 For example, "root directory" should be translated into `/`.
 - When the code needs to use grammar structures, e.g., pipeline or subshell, and multiple bash utilities,  the baseline model tends to output code that using one utility.
-- The output of the baseline model is vectors of probabilty over the words in the given vocabulary and it may fail to following some logical constraints, e.g., only one of them should be near 1 and the others should be near 0.
+- The output of the baseline model is vectors of probability over the words in the given vocabulary and it may not follow some logical constraints, e.g., only one of them should be near 1 and the others should be near 0.

 We attempt to address them by specifying pretrained word-embedding model, adding TypeSelector structure and adding semantic loss, respectively.